olaracode/react-arrays/docs/DEPLOY.md

 $ npm run deploy:github
 ```

-## Deploying to `Now Zeit` (recomended)
+## Deploying to `Vercel` (recomended)

 This hosting is ideal for production ready website and requires only two steps.

-- Create an accound on zeit and come back to this tutorial.
+- Create an accound on vercel.com and come back to this tutorial.
-- After creating the account type on the command line: `$ now` and follow the steps.
+- After creating the account type on the command line: `$ vercel` and follow the steps.